 The one over at my author blog has had a bit of work recently, and I’ve added links to various other pages on the site.
 As with everything online, it’s still a work in progress!

-My About page here on this site is seriously in need of an overhaul.
-I’m thinking along these lines:
+My About page here on this site is constantly being overhauled.

 Because an About page is so personal, feel free to find a format and content that really suits you.
 Browsing around the About pages on other people’s blogs and websites can be a good place to find inspiration.